Connectime4ever/Pewlett-Hackard-Analysis/README.md

 + Another highly demanded title to be filled is the Staff with 24926 Senior Staff and 7636 Staff, masively retiring.

-+ Apparently Manager titles should not not represent any challenge for the client as only 2 are retiring.
++ Apparently Manager titles should not  represent any challenge for the client as only 2 are retiring.
 It could be an opportuntiy to promote tallent inside the organization.

 ![Unique_Titles](https://github.com/Connectime4ever/Pewlett-Hackard-Analysis/blob/main/Unique%20Titles.png)